JackGruber/Joplin-Tools/README.md

 ---

-> &#11088; There is now a backup plugin available!
-[Simple Backup](https://github.com/JackGruber/joplin-plugin-backup) plugin.
+> &#11088; The same functionality is now available as [Note overview](https://github.com/JackGruber/joplin-plugin-note-overview) plugin.

 Creates or updates a note with a list of all notes that match the search query.